abhinandkakkadi/ecommerce-gRPC-microservices-cleanarch/README.md

 ## Project Overview

-An e-commerce app broken down into 4 services (admins, carts, products, users) and API gateway for direct client communication, all running on their individual ports.
+An e-commerce app broken down into 4 services (admins, carts, products, users) and an API gateway for direct client communication, all running on their individual ports.
 It's a broken down version of my e-commerce project built using clean architecture design pattern.

 ## Run Locally